JohN100x1/IsekaiMod/README.md

 		- `Aura of Divine Fury`: Allies within 40 feet of you has a +10 sacred bonus to attack damage and hit point damage from spells (requires character level 15).
 		- `Killing Intent`: Enemies within 40 feet who fail a will save become shaken, frightened, and cowering.
 		- `Reflect`: Deal damage to enemies equal to damage you receive.
+		- `Supermassive`: Gain bonus HP based on your Constitution modifier.
+You also get fast healing but have a penalty to AC.
 		- `Mythic Class Feature`: see below
 	- `Overpowered Ability`: Powerful gamebreaking abilities.
 		- `AutoBolster`: Bolsters every spell you cast.